tdwg/website/content/pages/conferences/2022/index.md

 ## Registration

+**The last day to register for the conference with full access was Friday 14 October 2022 and the online registration portal is closed.**

-**Regular registration rates are now in effect.** Early Registration for in-person attendance is now closed.
-The deadline with no penalty (minus credit card fees) to switch from on-line to virtual attendance is 17 August.
+The deadline with no penalty (minus credit card fees) to switch from on-line to virtual attendance was 17 August.
 Upgrading from virtual to in-person attendance will not incur a penalty and is not subject to the 17 August deadline, however there is limited space remaining for in-person attendance.

-**The last day to register for the conference with full access was Friday 14 October 2022.**

 <!--- <b><a href="https://events.pensoft.net/events/tdwg-2022-hybrid-conference" target="_blank" class="btn btn-secondary">Register for TDWG 2022</a></b> --->